Guides

 Does FFL insurance cover my client's cargo?

 No. FFL covers the forwarder's legal liability to the client, capped by the trading conditions or the negotiated contract, subject to policy terms and conditions.
-It does not make the cargo owner whole on a full-value loss; the cargo owner's own cargo insurance does that.
+It does not make the cargo owner whole on a full-value loss; the cargo owner's own marine cargo insurance does that.

 How much FFL cover do I need?